dffo/sane-multi-pdf/README.md

 Not only that, but it allows a user to preview scanned pages, redo a previous page if necessary, and add pages on the fly.

-This script uses pdfjam to concatenate the individual pdfs.

-Requires libsane and a scanner that can be operated with it.
+Requires:
+* libsane
+* pdfjam
+* ImageMagick

+You'll need to know your SANE device name when setting up.
+If you don't know it, use ``scanimage -L`` to list compatible devices and their SANE names.

-Depends on pdfjam for pdf concatenation (see [here](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam/) for installation info). pdfjam requires LaTeX to be installed.
+The script depends on pdfjam for pdf concatenation (see [here](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam/) for installation info). pdfjam requires LaTeX to be installed.

-Also requires ImageMagick to convert the scanned png files to pdf (SANE only scans to image).
+Requires ImageMagick to ``convert`` the scanned png files to pdf (SANE only scans to image).

 This is a shell script; to run it simply make the file executable.
 When first run, the script will generate a config file with the output directory, the scanner device and the pdf viewer program with which to preview files.
 It will also create a file that specifies the default dimensions of the documents to be scanned and the style (color, grayscale, lineart).